IntersectMBO/cardano-node/KK_ChangeLog.md

+There is no reason to run this version on a BP.
+Don't run it on a relay which has a local client that sends TXs to it.

 8.1.2 with the following changes:

 - Don't attempt to insert TXs that already are in the mempool.
 This provides an exceptional